 Monday, March 23, 2009

-First week in March of 2008 when I relocated myself to realize the Dubai dream I was overwhelmed by the sheer scale of things in this city.
-Living in Dubai is completely a different experience than visiting the city for a day or transiting by its airport.
+First week in March of 2008 when I relocated myself to realise the Dubai dream I was overwhelmed by the sheer scale of things in this city.
+Living in Dubai is completely a different experience than visiting the city for a day or transiting through its airport.
 I was speechless as I discovered a city so vibrant and so full of life with so much of glitz all around.
 I was put up in a service apartment on the Sheikh Zayed road and used the public transport to commute to and from my office in Deira.
 It was almost like a skiing, could not have been smoother.
 I used to wonder while it only takes 15 minutes travel to and back from my workplace, why is all this fuss that people make about Dubai Jam.

 Oh What a feeling!

-Honestly I was not as exuded even when we took possession of our own apartment back home.
+I was not as exuded even when we took possession of our own apartment back home.

 Now that I have moved to my new home, I have to liberate myself from those long queues for taxis and indefinite wait for the bus.
-Travelling by bus is fun as long as you have a place to seat and the odor around is not intolerable.
-The good thing is that one can survive on the public transport system in Dubai particularly when the family is yet to join you.
-But my life and my job called for a driving license and independence that came with it.
-After all I it is difficult not to see oneself zooming all around this land of opportunity.
+Travelling by bus is fun as long as you have a place to seat and the odour around is not intolerable.

-Backed by 3 other valid GCC driving licenses in my pocket I marched to the offices of RTA beaming with confidence.
-But alas!
-I have to appear for test and sit not only in front of the computer but also behind the steering wheel.
 I said to myself...
 I am driving in the region for 10 years, these tests are going to be a cakewalk.
 The signal test was while the driving test wasn't.
 I flunked the first test and had to have an instructor and complete 6 lessons.
-After seeing me drive and looking at my other licenses the trainer asked me in Hindi "Do they intend to make a pilot out of you?"
-Umm! well... maybe!!
+After seeing me drive and looking at my other licenses the trainer asked me in Hindi

 Finally after almost 3 months of my tryst I got my hand on the most sought after object de art, all shiny and golden with my face nicely framed in one corner.
 I felt like throwing my hat in the air and leap with joy and freeze that picture forever.